Total Law

 What are the requirements?
 You must have endorsement from a valid endorsing body that you are a leader or a potential leader in your field.
 Alternatively, you may apply if you’ve won an eligible internationally-recognised award.

 How much does it cost?
-A Global Talent visa costs £623 to apply for.
+A Global Talent visa costs £766 to apply for.
+This consists of £561 to apply for endorsement, and £205 when you apply for the visa itself.

 How long can you stay?
 You’ll be able to stay in the UK for up to 5 years at a time, after which you may extend your visa.
-You can apply for indefinite leave to remain after either 3 or 5 years with this visa.
+You may be able to apply for indefinite leave to remain after either 3 or 5 years with this visa.

 Overview